 - Continue the City's sidewalk installation policy in new development areas and existing neighborhoods.
 Install sidewalks on both sides of all streets in all new subdivisions.
 Install retrofit sidewalks on both sides of all existing streets, as they are reconstructed. - Recommendation for New Developments: The City should continue to enforce its ordinance requiring developers to install sidewalks along both sides of the street in all new developments at their own expense. - Recommendation for Site Redevelopment: When sites are redeveloped along existing roadways without sidewalks, require the developer to install sidewalks on the site if they do not currently exist.
 Ex Ux S Eq - Maintain sidewalks, walkways, transit boarding pads, and connections to and within transit shelters for year-round use, including appropriate snow removal.
-Continue to enforce sidewalk snow removal and maintenance ordinances. s p - Continue to improve intersections and crossings, both controlled and uncontrolled, using innovative treatments such as (see Innovative Pedestrian Facility Section, page?): - Pavement markings and treatments such as striping, painted crosswalks (possibly using red color), and decorative paving so the change in material, color, and texture signifies pedestrian priority; - Raised crosswalks to signify pedestrian priority; - Innovative lane channelization, pedestrian refuge areas, and visually enhanced mid-block crossings; - Curb extensions to effectively shorten walking distance and put the pedestrian in a more visible position to begin crossing the street; - Signal improvements to assist with pedestrian crossings, including: pedestrian countdown signals, flashing pedestrian crossings at uncontrolled or mid-block crossings, and pedestrian -activated crossings; - Improve roadway landscaping, including: - Providing adequate trees and terracing to reduce the visual and noise impact of motor vehicles on people traveling on foot adjacent to a roadway, enhance pedestrian comfort, and enhance perceived pedestrian safety; - Improved storm water management treatments to improve water quality, help reduce peak volume, and provide a more comfortable and aesthetically pleasing pedestrian experience. - When streets are reconstructed ensure design supports a pleasant pedestrian experience.
-Providing wide, planted terraces on residential streets (8'-12' is ideal) creates an attractive buffer from the roadway while creating an optimum root environment for street trees. - Where terraces are paved on the city's main streets, consider structured soil techniques, such as silva cells, to improve the health and canopy of trees and their associated ecological benefits in urban environments. - Continue studying how the urban canopy within the public right of way can be improved to increase stormwater management efforts, air quality and neighborhood character.
+Continue to enforce sidewalk snow removal and maintenance ordinances. s Eq P - Continue to improve intersections and crossings, both controlled and uncontrolled, using innovative treatments such as (see Innovative Pedestrian Facility Section, page?): - Pavement markings and treatments such as striping, painted crosswalks (possibly using red color), and decorative paving so the change in material, color, and texture signifies pedestrian priority; - Raised crosswalks to signify pedestrian priority; - o Innovative lane channelization, pedestrian refuge areas, and visually enhanced mid-block crossings; - Curb extensions to effectively shorten walking distance and put the pedestrian in a more visible position to begin crossing the street; - Signal improvements to assist with pedestrian crossings, including: pedestrian countdown signals, flashing pedestrian crossings at uncontrolled or mid-block crossings, and pedestrian -activated crossings; - Signage at high pedestrian crossing locations to remind vehicles to yield to pedestrians at unsignalized intersections.
+Ux s Eq P - Improve roadway landscaping, including: - Providing adequate trees and terracing to reduce the visual and noise impact of motor vehicles on people traveling on foot adjacent to a roadway, enhance pedestrian comfort, and enhance perceived pedestrian safety; - o Improved storm water management treatments to improve water quality, help reduce peak volume, and provide a more comfortable and aesthetically pleasing pedestrian experience. - When streets are reconstructed ensure design supports a pleasant pedestrian experience.
+Providing wide, planted terraces on residential streets (8'-12' is ideal) creates an attractive buffer from the roadway while creating an optimum root environment for street trees. - Where terraces are paved on the city's main streets, consider structured soil techniques, such as silva cells, to improve the health and canopy of trees and their associated ecological benefits in urban environments.